danielkdimitrov/danielkdimitrov.github.io/_pages/about.md

   - /about.html
 ---

 👋 Welcome to my personal page.
 I'm a financial researcher and risk manager at [De Nederlandsche Bank](https://www.dnb.nl/)'s Financial Markets division.
-My research covers areas in macro-finance, asset pricing, financial stability, and risk management.
-I also teach part-time at the University of Amsterdam.
+My research covers areas in climate risk, macro-finance, asset pricing, financial stability, and overall risk management.
+I am also affiliated with the University of Amsterdam.

 📧 You can reach me at [daniel.k.dimitrov@gmail.com](mailto:daniel.k.dimitrov@gmail.com).

+📄 You can find my Job Market Paper here: [Climate Linked Bonds](https://github.com/danielkdimitrov/jmp/blob/main/CLB__JMP.pdf)

 > _This page shares my ongoing research projects.
 The views expressed here do not necessarily correspond to those of the central bank._